MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/hololens-low-bandwidth.md

 3. The technician is prompted to use the **Snapshot** tool to share images with the expert.

     ![Screenshot of Dynamics 365 Remote Assist on HoloLens, showing the Poor Network notification and the Share Snapshot option on the HoloLens device screen.](./media/03.16-call-snapshot-poor-connection-tip.png "Share")

+    > [!Note]
+    > A OneDrive license is required to take advantage of the Snapshot tool.

 4. The technician is instructed on how to use the **Snapshot** tool.